martinapugliese/tales-science-data/resources.md

 ## Statistics and Probability

 * [**Calling Bullshit** in the age of Big Data](http://callingbullshit.org), a course on spotting manipulative use of data, wrong conclusions and overall misunderstandings, @ University of Washington by C Bergstrom and J West
 * [**How to lie with Statistics**](https://en.wikipedia.org/wiki/How_to_Lie_with_Statistics), a lovely little book on the common mistakes and misunderstandings around the use of numbers for reaching conclusions.
-Old, but very valuable and entertaining
+Old, but very valuable and entertaining, by D Huff, 1954.

 ## Machine Learning